Every pharmaceutical industry handles chemicals to carry out certain reactions for manufacturing their desired product.

 What is SSR reactor?

 Process vessel or reactor having material of construction as Stainless Steel, either SS316L or SS304 for product contact parts.
-SSR are more suitable for neutral or alkaline process operations.
-Though sometimes, weak acids like acetic acid can satisfactorily process in SS316L with a pH value as low as 3 due to less corrosion impact than other strong acids.
+SSRs are more suitable for neutral or alkaline process operations.
+Though sometimes, weak acids like acetic acid can satisfactorily be processed in SS316L with a pH value as low as 3 due to less corrosion impact compared to other strong acids.

 What is GLR reactor?